apache/apisix/docs/en/latest/admin-api.md

 ## V3

-The Admin API has made some breaking changes, as well as supporting additional features.
+The Admin API has made some breaking changes in V3 version, as well as supporting additional features.

 ### Response Body Format